S2E/s2e-old/docs/Howtos/Parallel.rst

 Parallel S2E
 ============

-S2E can be run in multi-process mode.
-It works by forking an S2E instance on every branch instruction where both outcomes can happen.
+S2E can be run in multi-process mode in order to speed up path exploration.
+Each process is called a worker.
+Each worker periodically checks whether there are processor cores available, and if yes, forks itself.
+The child worker inherits half of the states of the parent.

-Append ``-s2e-max-processes XX`` to the command line, where ``XX`` is the maximum number of S2E instances you would like to have.
+To enable multi-process mode, append ``-s2e-max-processes XX`` to the command line, where ``XX`` is the maximum number of S2E instances you would like to have.

-Also add the ``-nographic`` option as it is not possible to fork a new S2E window for now.
+Add the ``-nographic`` option as it is not possible to fork a new S2E window for now.

 How do I process generated traces?
 ----------------------------------

-In multi-process mode, S2E outputs traces in the ``s2e-last/XX folders``, where ``XX`` is the sequence number of the S2E instance.
+In multi-process mode, S2E outputs traces in the ``s2e-last/XX`` folders, where ``XX`` is the sequence number of the S2E instance.
-This number is incremented each time a new instance is launched.
-Note that instances can also terminate, e.g., if they finished exploring their respective subtree.
+S2E increments this number each time it launches a new instance.
+Note that instances can also terminate, e.g., when they finish exploring their respective state subtree.

-Each trace contains a subtree of the global execution tree.
-Therefore, you must process the traces in the relative order of their creation.
+Each trace file contains a subtree of the global execution tree.
+Therefore, analysis tools must process the traces in the relative order of their creation.
 The relative order is defined by the sequence number of the instance.
 This can be done by specifying multiple ``-trace`` arguments to the offline analysis tools.
-For example, generating the forkprofile of a multi-core run can be done as follows:
+For example, generating the fork profile of a multi-core run can be done as follows:

 ::

-      $ /home/s2e/tools/Release/bin/forkprofiler -outputdir=s2e-last/
+      $ /home/s2e/tools/Release/bin/forkprofiler -outputdir=s2e-last/ \
       -trace=s2e-last/0/ExecutionTracer.dat -trace=s2e-last/1/ExecutionTracer.dat \
       -trace=s2e-last/2/ExecutionTracer.dat -trace=s2e-last/3/ExecutionTracer.dat